RediSearch/RediSearch/docs/Commands.md

 Returns the full contents of a document.

-Currently it is equivalent to HGETALL, but this is future-proof and will allow us to change the internal representation of documents inside redis in the future.
+Currently it is equivalent to HGETALL, but this is future-proof and will allow us to change the internal representation of documents inside Redis in the future.
 In addition, it allows simpler implementation of fetching documents in clustered mode.

-If the document does not exist or is not a HASH object, we reutrn a NULL reply
+If the document does not exist or is not a HASH object, we return a NULL reply

 ### Parameters

-- **index**: The Fulltext index name.
+- **index**: The index name.
 The index must be first created with FT.CREATE
 - **documentId**: The id of the document as inserted to the index

 ### Returns